joingreat/MusclePractice/git.md

-github clone too slow
+how to fix github clone too slowly?
-use

-"github.com.cnpmjs.org"

-to replace github.com
+    use    "github.com.cnpmjs.org"     to replace "github.com" while cloning

+how to config "who you are" on local computer?
     git bash would ask the email and name for commit